Nykseli/media-controller-client/README.md

   * Used to get configuration from server
 * general
   * Used to control system settings e.g. volume, mouse and keyboard input, etc
+* keyboad
+  * Used to simulate keyboad inputs.
+Supports utf-8
 * mouse
-  * Used to emulate mouse functionality. e.g. movement and clicks
+  * Used to simulate mouse functionality. e.g. movement and clicks

 * vlc
   * Used to control Vlc mediaplayer